 - Give me the same feeling I get when I see someone interesting across a room in a party.
 Doesn’t matter male or female, there can still be chemistry.
 Show me that you are excited to see me here and more excited to meet with me.
 SMILE.

-- If you see a hot chick or dude, you get excited right?
-You can be excited for the company that is going to be paying your rent.
+- If you see a hot chick or dude, you get excited, right?
+You can be excited about the company that is going to be paying your rent.
 SMILE!
 This is what I look for when talking to candidates!

 - Figuratively and literally.
 You are on a 3-minute blind date and I don’t want to see your baggage.
 Too many candidates present themselves with bulging backpack, water bottle, jacket, binder, rolled up resumes and a bag full of free shit from other companies.
 Your free swag tells me you weren’t just interested in me.
 You are sleeping with the other woman and your great outfit means nothing if you are carrying too much. (see pix) It makes the handshake and exchange of biz card and resume very awkward.
 Leave any extras in the car and don’t collect any free shit till you are done networking.
 This isn’t a panty raid where we come back with trophies.

-The right clothes matter.
-In the same way you can be under dressed or over dressed for the first date there is dress code for interviews.
+In the same way you can be under-dressed or over-dressed for the first date there is the dress code for interviews.

 - If you want to make a good impression, find out what the dress code is for the company you are interested in, and dress appropriately.

 Make sure your name tag is in a place I can see it without it being awkward or putting me at risk of a sexual harassment lawsuit.
-I am going to meet 300 people today.
+Its a #MeToo Era and I am going to meet 300 people today.
 Do you really think I am going to keep these names straight?
-I appreciate an extra popped-blouse-button as much as the next guy, but make it easy for me to address you by your proper name and not embarrass myself.
+I appreciate an extra popped-blouse-button as much as the next guy but make it easy for me to address you by your proper name without embarrassing myself.